l-aldarondo/Credit_Risk_Analysis/README.md

 ### Overview of Analysis

-This project consists of two technical analysis deliverables and a written report:
+TThis new assignment consists of three technical analysis deliverables and a written report.
+You will submit the following:

-- Deliverable 1: Perform ETL on Amazon Product Reviews
+- Deliverable 1: Use Resampling Models to Predict Credit Risk

-- Deliverable 2: Determine Bias of Vine Reviews
+- Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk

+- Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk

-- Deliverable 3: A Written Report on the Analysis (README.md)
+- Deliverable 4: A Written Report on the Credit Risk Analysis (README.md)

 ### Purpose

-To analize Amazon reviews written by members of the paid Amazon Vine program.
-The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
-Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-In this project, we will choose 1 dataset from approximately 50 datasets.
-Then we will use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Then, use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
+Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.

 ## Resources

 Data source:

-- (1) Amazon_Reviews_ETL_starter_code, (2) challenge_schema
+- (1) credit_risk_ensemble_starter_code, (2) credit_risk_resampling_starter_code, (3) LoanStats_2019Q1

 Software: